 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

-If you are facing any of the above charges in Springfield, MO, call Combs Waterkotte right now at (314) 900-HELP or contact us online to speak with one of our attorneys about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Springfield, MO or contact us online to talk to one of our lawyers about your case.

 Your Rights and the Sexual Misconduct Legal Process in Springfield, MO

-Our Springfield, MO sexual misconduct defense lawyers can help walk you through the intricate and often lengthy legal process, which typical encompasses:
+Our Springfield, MO sexual misconduct defense attorneys can help walk you through the legal process, which can be particularly lengthy and complex.
+It typically involves:

 - Investigation